A former gold rush boomtown has managed to stay in business for over 100 ramshackle years.

-In the 1860's Idaho City was one of the West’s largest gold rush mining towns with a staggering population of over 7,000 residents, and while the population has plummeted, the half-ghost-half-real town continues.
+In the 1860s, Idaho City was one of the Old West’s largest gold rush mining towns, with a staggering population of over 7,000 residents.
+Though its population has plummeted, the half-ghost, half-real town still survives today.

-During the American gold rush, more than $250,000,000 worth of precious metal was mined from the nearby Boise Basin, turning the frontier outpost into a bustling mining mecca with over three dozen saloons and two dozen law offices.
-While most pop-up towns of its ilk have disappeared to time, Idaho City still thrives more than 100 years after its founding and while the gold rush days are gone forever, much of the boom town flavor remains ready to be experienced.
+During the American gold rush, more than $250,000,000 worth of precious metal was mined from the nearby Boise Basin, turning the frontier outpost into a bustling mining mecca with more than three dozen saloons and two dozen law offices.
+While most pop-up towns of its ilk have been lost to time, Idaho City still thrives more than 100 years after its founding.

-Today Idaho City caters to its tourist population as well as acting as a jumping off point for a number of outdoor recreation opportunities.
-Be it precious metals or the precious dollars of travelers, the boom times are far from over in this town.
+Today, Idaho City caters to its tourist population as well as acts as a jumping off point for a number of outdoor recreation opportunities.
+Be it precious metals or precious tourism dollars, the boom times are far from over in this town.